della-s/orbit-determination/README.md

 # orbit-determination
-Orbit determination for 1627 Ivar using the Gaussian Method (Summer Science Program 2018)
+Orbit determination for asteroid 1627 Ivar using the Gaussian Method (Summer Science Program 2018)